browniebroke/django-codemod/docs/codemods.md

 -   Add the `obj` argument to `InlineModelAdmin.has_add_permission()`.

+## Removed in Django 3.1

+Applied by passing the `--removed-in 3.1` or `--deprecated-in 2.2` option:

+-   Replace `django.utils.timezone.FixedOffset` by `datetime.timezone`.
+-   Replace `django.core.paginator.QuerySetPaginator` class by `Paginator`.

 ## Removed in Django 4.0

 Applied by passing the `--removed-in 4.0` or `--deprecated-in 3.0` option: